not-navyblue/UnHax/README.md

 - +1 Movement
 - Can see invisible Submarine units
 - Can pass through impassable tiles
-- Can move immediately once bought
 - Added in v1.2

 #### **Improved Radar**
 - +4 Range
 - +4 Sight
 - 6 tiles in every direction always visible
-- Can move immediately once bought
 - Added in v1.2

 #### **Civilian Assistance**